New Kansas City Royals Stadium

-New Royals Stadium is a proposed baseball stadium to be constructed in the Kansas City metropolitan area.
-It is to be home to the Kansas City Royals of Major League Baseball when the team's lease at Kauffman Stadium expires after the 2030 MLB season.
-A 40-year extension of an existing 3/8th cent sales tax was put to a vote on April 2, 2024 to build the stadium, but the ballot amendment failed with 58% of voters rejecting it.
+New Royals Stadium is a proposed baseball park to be constructed in the Crown Center neighborhood of Kansas City, Missouri.
+It is planned to be the home of the Kansas City Royals of Major League Baseball (MLB), succeeding Kauffman Stadium.
+Announced in April 2026, the stadium is scheduled to open for the 2030 MLB season.

-The team's ownership group has continued to find a location to build a new stadium, considering locations in both the Missouri and Kansas sides of the metro area.

 Background

+In 2019, a new ownership group led by John Sherman purchased the Kansas City Royals from David Glass.
+The ownership group also consisted of construction company JE Dunn and private equity firms such as VantEdge Partners.

-In 2021, Royals majority owner John Sherman began speaking openly about his desire for the Royals to play in a stadium in downtown Kansas City.
-In November 2022, Sherman announced that the team will leave Kauffman Stadium prior to the end of their lease which expires at the end of the 2030 MLB season.
-The team announced in June 2023 that the two final sites under consideration for the stadium district were the East Village neighborhood and North Kansas City, but a third site in the Crossroads district emerged as the final site chosen by the team in February 2024.
+In 2021, Sherman, the team's majority owner, began speaking openly about his desire for the Royals to play in a stadium in downtown Kansas City.
+In November 2022, Sherman announced that the team would leave Kauffman Stadium prior to the end of their current lease, scheduled to expire at the end of the 2030 MLB season.
+The team announced in June 2023 that the two final sites under consideration for the stadium district were the East Village neighborhood and North Kansas City.
+However, a third site in the Crossroads district emerged as the final site chosen by the team in February 2024.

-While the Royals ownership group committed $1 billion towards a stadium and ballpark district, a larger chunk of the funding would come from the passing of an election referendum for a 40-year, 3/8th-cent sales tax to help finance the new Royals ballpark and renovate Arrowhead Stadium for the Kansas City Chiefs.
+While the Royals ownership group committed $1 billion towards a stadium and ballpark district, a larger portion of the funding would have come from the passing of an election referendum for a 40-year, 3/8th-cent sales tax to help finance the new Royals ballpark and renovate Arrowhead Stadium for the Kansas City Chiefs of the National Football League (NFL).
 This referendum was rejected by Jackson County voters on April 2, 2024.
-Even after the failed ballot initiative, the team plans to open a new stadium by the start of the 2027 or 2028 MLB season, and it would have a seating capacity of about 34,000.
+Even after the failed ballot initiative, the team still planned to open a new stadium by the start of the 2027 or 2028 MLB season, with a seating capacity of about 34,000.

-The plan was a controversial one, considering the proposed stadium location would have required over a dozen small businesses to close or relocate, the limited amount of parking downtown, and claims that Kauffman Stadium got a "bad batch of concrete" when built.
-The Royals also had pledged to invest at least $1 billion towards purchasing and developing land around the stadium, but was only willing to put $300 million towards a new ballpark.
+The plan was controversial, considering the proposed stadium location would have required over a dozen small businesses to close or relocate, the limited amount of parking downtown, and claims that Kauffman Stadium got a "bad batch of concrete" when built.
+The Royals also had pledged to invest at least $1 billion towards purchasing and developing real estate around the stadium, but was only willing to pay $300 million towards a new ballpark.

-Alongside the stadium plan, the 3/8th-cent sales tax also received significant public pushback due to the Royals and Chiefs struggling to present finalized plans to voters, bringing about several accusations of lacking transparency throughout the process.
+Alongside the stadium plan, the 3/8th-cent sales tax also received significant public pushback due to the Royals and Chiefs struggling to present their finalized stadium plans to voters, bringing about several accusations of a lack of transparency throughout the process.

+On April 22, 2026, the Royals and Hallmark Cards announced a partnership to build a new ballpark in Crown Center, at the current location of Hallmark's corporate headquarters, instead of the Crossroads site.
+Groundbreaking is scheduled to take place in 2027.